 - To Save the Climate, We have to Reimagine Capitalism (Rebecca Henderson, TED, 2020): In this bold talk, Henderson describes how unchecked capitalism destabilizes the environment and harms human health — and makes the case for companies to step up and help fix the climate crisis they’re causing.

-- The Climate Justice Playbook for Business (Certified B Corporation, 2021): The Playbook calls on the global business community to make a fundamental shift in mindset and behavior, to evolve from extractive and exploitative to regenerative and equity-driven – putting those who are most impacted by climate change at the forefront of developing solutions.
+- The Climate Justice Playbook for Business (B Lab, 2021): The Playbook calls on the global business community to make a fundamental shift in mindset and behavior, to evolve from extractive and exploitative to regenerative and equity-driven – putting those who are most impacted by climate change at the forefront of developing solutions.

 Inclusion and Social Justice

-- The Roots of Income Inequality (Gallup, 2019): Gallup’s principal economist, Jonathan Rothwell, summarizes his findings that income and wealth inequality have been driven by political economy and regulation, and that extreme inequality is driven by political power and not merit.
+- The Roots of Income Inequality (Jim Clifton, Gallup, 2019): Gallup’s principal economist, Jonathan Rothwell, summarizes his findings that income and wealth inequality have been driven by political economy and regulation, and that extreme inequality is driven by political power and not merit.

 - Race and Equity Working Group (American Sustainable Business Council): The Council has developed a set of six principles for an inclusive and sustainable economy, aimed at achieving sustainability, diversity and representation through equal access to all forms of capital (social, financial, intellectual and natural).
 Six working groups focusing on issues such as election protection, community investment and investment responsibility have been stood up to achieve these principles.